Early intervention is the key to successfully prevent homelessness.

-In most instances we can help to keep you in your existing home.
-If this is not possible we will offer you decent affordable housing solutions with a minimum use of emergency accommodation where possible.
+In most cases, we can help to keep you in your existing home.
+If this is not possible, we will offer you decent affordable housing solutions with a minimum use of emergency accommodation where possible.

-A housing advisor will guide you through all the options available to you so that you can make an informed choice.
-For example:
+A housing advisor will guide you through all the options available to you so that you can make an informed choice like:

 - Advice/assistance on reducing your rent arrears when that is the cause of your being threatened with homelessness